mkendzel/NFL_BettingOdds_NN/k-fold (stratified) early stoppage/README.md

 - **Weather Adjustments:** Incorporates temperature, precipitation, and wind speed to account for environmental effects.

 ## K-fold (stratified) early stoppage
-- Using the validation set to determine early stoppage via Keras's built in callback function as done in the default NN produced discrepancies in accuracy score.
-On average, the train and test errors were about 0.22% while the validation set was about 0.30%.
-This coudl be an issue of over-tuning to the validation set and its unique idiosyncrasies and its noise within.
-Thus, I used a stratified k-fold cross-validation for early stoppage rather than the single val split
+- Determining early stopping using Keras’s built-in callback on a single validation split led to inconsistent results: the training and test errors averaged around 0.22%, while the validation error was about 0.30%.
+This suggests some inherent noise in the validation set.
+To mitigate this, switched to a stratified k-fold cross-validation for early stopping instead of a single hold-out split.